Resources for 2014

 HUMAN RIGHTS DAY (Dec.
 10)

-The National Religious Campaign Against Torture (NRCAT) invited you to mark Human Rights Day during worship services and through advocacy activities during either the weekend of December 6-8, December 13-15, or another time of choosing.
+The National Religious Campaign Against Torture (NRCAT) invites you to mark Human Rights Day during worship services and through advocacy activities on December 10 or during either the weekend of December 5-7 or December 12-14.HUMAN RIGHTS DAY RESOURCES

 MORE INFORMATION ABOUT HUMAN RIGHTS DAY